Check these resources for more information about the tips covered in the workshop.

 Online tools for maximizing retirement income

-- If you try out one or both of these online tools, I would be very interested in hearing about your experience.
+- If you try out this online tool, I would be very interested in hearing about your experience.

 - MaxFi Planner

 - https://maxifiplanner.com/ was created by Dr. Laurence Kotlikoff, a highly regarded professor of economics.
-I am not sure that MaxFi is as flexible (or that its analysis is as extensive) as Income Strategy.
-It also comes from a different perspective – it focuses on how to level out and maximize your spending ability over your retirement years.
-I found Mr. Kotlikoff’s Social Security strategy tool (https://maximizemysocialsecurity.com/) easier to use and less expensive than the one from Meyer and Reichenstein.
-Based on that, I have signed up for MaxFi Planner, but I haven’t gotten very far with it due to distractions like two knee replacements this year.
+It focuses on how to level out and maximize your spending ability over your retirement years.
+I found Mr. Kotlikoff’s Social Security strategy tool (https://maximizemysocialsecurity.com/) easy to use.
+Based on that, I have signed up for MaxFi Planner, but I haven’t gotten very far with it due to other distractions.
 There are two price levels – $109 and $149 per year, with lower annual rates for each if you renew for additional years.